-Date Action By or With Whom Taken M § ED Interval ✓ May 1 FIRST DAY for death in family to qualify for late (emergency) early voting (SOS Form 5-16).
+Date Action By or With Whom Taken M § ED Interval 1 Mon Apr 29 FIRST DAY for death in family to qualify for late (emergency) early voting (SOS Forms 5-28 & 5-29).
 Note: While the death occurs on or after the day before the last day of early voting by personal appearance, the application cannot be submitted until the day after early voting by personal appearance ends.
-Voting by this method (SOS Form 5-27) ends close of business the day before election day.
-City Secretary 9.73(a) 5th Tue May 2 LAST DAY of regular early voting by personal appearance (versus special forms of early voting).
-City Secretary 9.11(b) 4th May 2 Sat May 6 Once early voting by personal appearance is over until 7 p.m. on election day, early voting materials may be delivered to the EVBB for qualifying purposes when paper ballots are used used or automatically tabulated ballots are used at a central counting station.
+Voting by this method ends close of business the day before election day.
+City Secretary 9.73(a) 5th Tue Apr 30 LAST DAY of "regular" early voting by personal appearance (versus special forms of early voting).
+City Secretary 9.11(b) 4th Apr 30 to Sat May 4 7 p.m.
+Once early voting by personal appearance is over until 7 p.m. on election day, early voting materials may be delivered to the EVBB for qualifying purposes when paper ballots are used or automatically tabulated ballots are used at a central counting station.
 Note: Ballots may not be counted until election day, except if election is held jointly with a county of 100,000 or more.
-Post notice of delivery continuously 24 hours before each delivery (SOS Forms 6-6 & 6-7).
+Post notice of delivery continuously 24 hours before each delivery (SOS Forms 10-3 & 10-4).
 Ensure that the counting equipment has been tested at least 48 hours before tabulation begins.
-City Secretary 9.57(a)(1) 9.57(a)(3) 4th thru close of polls May 2 FIRST DAY the EVBB may begin counting ballots in an election held jointly with a county having a population of 100,000 or more.
+City Secretary 9.57(a)(1) 9.57(a)(3) 4th through close of polls Wed.
+May 1 LAST DAY to receive in the mail an application to cancel mail ballot (SOS Form 6-6).
+Note: SOS does not apply EC §1.006.
+City Secretary 9.54(a) 3rd May 1 LAST DAY for first test of automatic tabulating or DRE equipment to be used at a polling place.
+Note: To ensure 48 hours before 7 a.m. of election day, test must be by 3rd day.
+Notice must be published at least 48 hours before date of test.
+City Secretary 6.63(d)(2) 6.64(b-c) 3rd May 1 FIRST DAY the EVBB may begin counting ballots in an election held jointly with a county having a population of 100,000 or more.
 Note: Ensure that the counting equipment has been tested at least 48 hours before tabulation begins.
-Early Voting Ballot Board 9.57(a)(2) 4th thru close of polls Wed.
-May 3 LAST DAY to receive in the mail an application to cancel mail ballot (SOS Form 5-17).
-Note: SOS does not apply EC §1.006.
-City Secretary 9.54(a) 3rd May 3 Fri May 5 Period to apply for late (emergency) early voting because of death in family May 1 or later.
-Note: Requires absence from county on election day.
-Period ends the day before E Day.
-City Secretary 9.73 3rd
+Early Voting Ballot Board 9.57(a)(2) 9.57(f)(1) 3rd